Astrophysical Constraints on Decaying Dark Gravitons: Results and conclusion

 We have seen that various astrophysical probes constrain the dark matter mass and the parameter $\lambda$ in the dark dimension scenario.
 However, as outlined in~\cite{Gonzalo:2022jac}, there could be other $\mathcal{O}(1)$ numbers parameterizing our ignorance of the higher dimensional theory.
 In this section, we will interpret the results we obtained from experimental constraints in terms of these parameters.
 In particular, we will show an exciting interplay between the astrophysical constraints derived in this paper and other constraints from the literature.

 Let us begin by reviewing the important parameters for phenomenology (some of these were also mentioned briefly in Section~\ref{sec:DDPheno}): \begin{itemize} \item $\lambda$: this is the coupling of SM fields to the bulk graviton, which is sensitive to the wave function of the KK modes at the SM brane.
 It in particular controls the coupling between the dark sector and the visible sector.
-This influences the DG decays to the SM and production rates from the SM. \item $\beta$: The $\beta$ coefficient controls the coupling to other dark gravitons in the tower and affects the decay rate within the DG tower and correlates with the amplitude of inhomogeneities in the 5-th dimension. \item $\delta$: this is a measure of the wavelength of 5th dimension inhomogeneities and determines the allowed KK momentum violation in each DG decay. \end{itemize}
+This influences the DG decays to the SM and production rates from the SM. \item $\beta$: The $\beta$ coefficient controls the coupling to other dark gravitons in the tower and affects the decay rate within the DG tower and correlates with the amplitude of inhomogeneities in the 5-th dimension. \item $\delta$: this is a measure of the wavelength of 5th dimension inhomogeneities and determines the allowed KK momentum violation in each DG decay. \item $\gamma$: this is the ratio of the mass of the lightest KK graviton to $m_{KK}$ which is the graviton mass spacing at asymptotically large KK quantum numbers.
+This is introduced to parameterize the constraints of fifth force experiments since these are sensitive to the mass of the first graviton mode rather than $m_{KK}$ (see also equation~\eqref{eq:KKbound} below). \end{itemize}

 Before starting the main discussion, we comment on a relation between the KK scale and the value of $\lambda$ implied by the DG production mechanism proposed in~\cite{Gonzalo:2022jac}.
 Recall that the DGs are produced from the SM brane via gravitational strength interactions.
 The abundance of DGs is determined by the model parameters and the initial temperature which can be chosen to produce the observed amount of the DM.
 The only restriction on the initial temperature is that it must be higher than the BBN temperature $T_{BBN} \sim 1\;\mathrm{MeV}$.
 This condition gives the following relation between the KK scale and the coupling $\lambda$: